Chime is a financial technology company, not a bank. Banking services and debit card provided by The Bancorp Bank, N.A. or Stride Bank, N.A.

 • Get pre-approved for a loan: You can explore your loan options online and may be able to apply for pre-approval without hurting your credit score.
 Pre-approval can help you understand how much interest you’ll likely pay over the life of the loan.
 Check out our guide on pre-approval vs. pre-qualified to learn more.

-• Don’t forget other expenses: When reviewing your monthly budget, leave some wiggle room for additional costs associated with buying a car.
-For example, used cars will likely need more maintenance and repair work over time – make sure your budget includes those costs.
+• Don’t forget other expenses: When reviewing your monthly budget, leave some room for additional costs associated with buying a car.
+For example, used cars will likely need more maintenance and car repair work over time – make sure your budget includes those costs.

-Pro Tip: If you choose a shorter loan term (like three years instead of five), you’ll pay less in interest over the life of the loan.
+Chime tip: If you choose a shorter loan term (like three years instead of five), you’ll pay less in interest over the life of the loan.
 But that also means your monthly payments will be higher.
 Decide whether your budget can handle higher payments before choosing a shorter term.

-2. Research online
+3. Research online

 You can also use data from J.D.
 Power Vehicle Dependability studies, which measure cars’ reliability over their first three years.
 KBB’s 5-Year Cost to Own ratings can also give you an idea of models that typically require less car maintenance.